Wide Plank Flooring: Your Complete Cost Breakdown

 When you’re budgeting for a new floor, it’s easy to focus on the price per square foot of the planks themselves.
 But the total cost of your project includes more than just the wood.
 Materials like underlayment, trim, and adhesives are essential for a successful and long-lasting installation.
 Factoring these items into your budget from the beginning is the best way to avoid surprises and ensure your project goes smoothly from start to finish.
 Think of these as the supporting cast—they might not be the star of the show, but the final result wouldn't be the same without them.
 Let's walk through the key additional costs you'll want to account for.

-Underlayment and Moisture Barriers
+Budgeting for Underlayment and Barriers

 Underlayment is a thin layer of material that sits between your subfloor and your new wide plank flooring.
 It serves several important functions, including providing cushioning, reducing sound, and smoothing over minor imperfections in the subfloor.
 If you’re installing over a concrete slab, a moisture barrier is non-negotiable.
 This component prevents moisture from seeping up and damaging your beautiful new hardwood flooring.
 The right foundation is critical, as your choice of installation method and underlayment can significantly affect the convenience and longevity of your floors.
 Expect to add between $0.50 and $1.00 per square foot for these materials.